 The plan to defeat evil can be understood by what is called in martial arts as aikido.
 Aikido is a tactic in which you engage the enemy non-violently.
 In aikido, you use the aggression of the enemy against them.
 So, if someone is coming at you at full speed, with aikido you move out of your enemy’s way at the last second.
 You allow your opponent’s momentum to take him down by getting out of his way.
 In the big picture analysis of how God takes down evil is that he uses the great aikido move on evil at the cross.
 God uses the aggression of sin to defeat sin.
 In Lord of the Rings, ironically it is Gollum (who represents evil) that ends up destroying the ring (which represents evil).

 To be able to destroy the ring the armies of Rohan and Gondor need to go to the gate of Mordor to lure the evil army out so Sam & Frodo can slip in to destroy the ring.
 This scene is part of the great aikido move.
 The good army is using the aggression of the orcs, the dragons, and Sauron against it.
 By luring them out into battle, Sam and Frodo can sneak in to extinguish the ring.
-Also, the armies of Rohan and Gondor know that this is a suicide mission in which they will lose many if not all men.
+What is important to realize is that the armies of Rohan and Gondor know that they are involved in a suicide mission in which they will lose many if not all men.
 They have 500 men while the army of Mordor has 10,000 fresh fighting orcs ready to pounce on them.
 In fact, the scene in the movie shows this in a dramatic way with the picture of the large army of Mordor in-circling what is left of the armies of Middle-Earth.
 The army of Middle-Earth knows they will most likely die.
 But by bringing the orcs out to kill them they give Frodo and Sam the opportunity to destroy evil.
 This move by the armies of Middle-Earth is what love is – to give up yourself for the good of others.

 Another key point to be made about the battle plan is that if you use evil to overcome evil, you then become evil.
 Notice they didn’t defeat the armies of Mordor by force or by using the ring, but by allowing evil to take down itself.
 This aikido move can be seen even more clearly in that dramatic scene in which Frodo is about to destroy the ring.
 At the end, Frodo is ready to eliminate the ring.
 It is what we’ve been waiting for 800 pages or 8 hours of watching the movies.
 But he can’t do it.
-In fact, he is taken over by the ring – taken over by evil.
-But then, out of nowhere Gollum appears and there is this struggle for the ring.
+In fact, he is taken over by the ring.
+But then, out of nowhere Gollum appears and a struggle ensues for the ring.
 Gollum bites Frodo’s finger off him to get the ring.
 Frodo in his anger knocks both him and Gollum off the cliff.
 Therefore, Gollum’s sin and rage are used against evil to eliminate evil.
-Thus, evil destroys itself.
-It’s a kind of internal suicide in which evil kills itself.
-So, who finally ended up destroying the ring – ironically it was Gollum.
+Therefore, evil destroys itself in an ironic internal suicide.
+So, who finally ended up destroying the ring – the corrupted character of Gollum.
 However, there is more than irony going on in this tale.